 Then, you can have a bedroom during the evening and a living room and dining space where you can entertain guests during the other hours of the day or evening.
-If you have the space for a regular bed on its own, then you probably won't need to go with a Murphy bed.
+If you have the space for a regular bed in the guest bedroom on its own, then you probably won’t need to go with a Murphy bed.
 But if you’re short on space and still want to be comfortable in your home, however small it may be, then a Murphy bed is your best bet.

 Pros And Cons Of A Murphy Bed Vs. A Regular Bed